fairlearn/fairlearn/docs/quickstart.rst

 Prerequisites
 ^^^^^^^^^^^^^

-In order to follow the quickstart guide, you need to install additional dependencies:
+In order to run the code samples in the Quickstart tutorial, you need to install the following dependencies:

 .. code-block:: bash

-    pip install matplotlib
+    pip install fairlearn matplotlib

 Loading the dataset
 ^^^^^^^^^^^^^^^^^^^